 To use the AdWords API, you must request and be granted access as described below.

-Step 1: Choose or create an AdWords manager account
+Step 1: Choose or create a Google Ads manager account

-Manager accounts cannot be created using the same email address as an existing AdWords account.
-You must therefore use an email address that hasn't already been associated with an AdWords account to create your manager account.
+Manager accounts cannot be created using the same email address as an existing Google Ads account.
+You must therefore use an email address that hasn't already been associated with a Google Ads account to create your manager account.

-Note that the manager account you select has no effect on the set of AdWords accounts that your API token can access.
-However, linking this manager account to your company's active AdWords accounts will streamline the app review process, and reduce the number of times you need to go through the authentication process to manage your accounts via the API.
-For details, see these instructions for linking accounts.
+Note that the manager account you select has no effect on the set of Google Ads accounts that your API token can access.
+However, linking this manager account to your company's active Google Ads accounts will streamline the app review process, and reduce the number of times you need to go through the authentication process to manage your accounts via the API.
+For details, see the Help Center article about linking accounts.

 Step 2: Apply for access to the AdWords API

-All fields in the AdWords API Center form must be completed, and the Terms and Conditions accepted.
+All fields on the API Access form must be completed, and the Terms and Conditions accepted.
 Make sure your information is correct and your company's website URL is functioning: If the website is not a live page, we won't be able to process your application.

 We strongly encourage you to keep this information up to date, even after the application process, so we can send you important service announcements.